tjhunter/spark-geo-tutorial/src/main/doc/tutorial.md

 This is enough to get a rough estimate.
 We are now going to vizualize this data in the browser.
 For your convenience, we have added a few methods that converts all the geo objects into the WKT (well known text) format.
-You can plot the data in your browser using the web page here: ...
+You can plot the data in your browser using the web page [here](http://www.eecs.berkeley.edu/~tjhunter/sparkdemo/geojson.html)

 ```scala
   println(locationsToWKTString(localSampleObservations.map(_.location)))
 ```

 You can copy the resulting string in the browser.
-You should get a display like this:
+You should get a display like [this](http://www.eecs.berkeley.edu/~tjhunter/sparkdemo/geojson.html?external=examplepoints.wkt):

 Now we are going to extract the taxi trips from this data.
 A taxi trip is a sequence of hired points, followed and starting with non-hired points.
 First, we will partition all the observations by day and by driver, and then work